AonCyberLabs/MAM-Security-Checklist/README.md

   </tr>
   <tr>
     <td>43</td>
-    <td>The MAM agent should encrypt try to encrypt all data except values that would be required prior to authentication.</td>
+    <td>The MAM agent should try to encrypt all data except values that would be required prior to authentication.</td>
   </tr>
   <tr>
     <td>44</td>